ernestoberriosc/ernestoberriosc.github.io/cv.md

 ## Other scientific activities

+- 2024: **Postdoctoral representative** at the Max Planck Institute for Evolutionary Biology, along with Dr. Kaumudi Prabhakara.

 - 2023: **Co-organiser** of the [postdoctoral retreat](https://workshops.evolbio.mpg.de/event/93/) (September 2023) at Max Planck Institute for Evolutionary Biology, Germany.